If you have a question, chances are someone else before you has already asked the same question.

 The FAQ (frequently asked questions) page addresses the most common questions we are asked on a regular basis.
 If you do not find an answer to your question(s), then please email us at firstname.lastname@example.org and we will try to reply within 24-hours.

-We have also separated the questions by services, so if your question is adoption-related, then click on the FAQ adoption icon below.
-If the question is about our boarding & grooming center, then click on that icon below, and so on.
+We have also separated the questions by services, so if your question is related to a specific service, click the corresponding FAQ icon below.

 Most common general questions:

 Q- I have a pet emergency.
 Where do I go - what do I do?

 A- If your pet is in need of emergency services, please contact one of the emergency veterinary clinics listed below:

 Veterinary Emergency Center of East Volusia

 Ormond Beach, FL